sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 one and an objective one, in relation to the poet and in relation to theme; and that this is true of the English Style also, as can be seen from its history in western literary criticism from Aristotle downwards.
 Actually, certain western writers find it not only possible but quite sensible and useful too, not only to classify style into a certain number of styles but also to relate these classified and standardized styles to subject or theme.

  As observed above, though Bhāmaha does not definitely give in so many words the relation of Guṇas and Rīti, we can clearly see that his verses imply the theory of Rīti as based on the Guṇas.
 For he speaks of Komalatva, Prasannatva and Śrutipeśalatva regarding the Vaidarbhī.
 But Bhāmaha does not stop here.
 He speaks further of Arthapoṣa, Vakrokti, Arthyatva, Nyāyyatva and Anākulatva as features of a style of acceptable poetry.
 Certainly these are comprehensive features and stand for the very complete manner of writing.
 When we analyse Daṇḍin, we see that not only Guṇas but Alaṅkaras also go to distinguish the Rītis.
 He says that the Gauḍa mārga is characterised by Anuprāsa which is a Śabdālaṁkāra.
-The flaw of Śaithilya, the [reverse](# "In his article on the GaudīRīti in Theory and Practise in I.H.Q., III, 1927, Mr. Sivaprasad Bhattacharya renders ‘Viparyaya’ as misconception about or misapplication of the essentials of style.")of the Śleṣa of the Vaidarbhī, is a result of Anuprāsa.
+The flaw of Śaithilya, the reverse[^44]of the Śleṣa of the Vaidarbhī, is a result of Anuprāsa.

+[^44]: "In his article on the GaudīRīti in Theory and Practise in I.H.Q., III, 1927, Mr. Sivaprasad Bhattacharya renders ‘Viparyaya’ as misconception about or misapplication of the essentials of style."

 **अनुप्रासघिया गौडैस्तदिष्टं बन्धगौरवात्। I. 44.**